 Ideally, you’ll want at least three screws in a 48″ track, so plan accordingly.

-Gladiator recommends that you put screws at the bottom of each channel for the GarageWorks GearTrack.
+Gladiator recommends putting screws at the bottom of each channel for the GarageWorks GearTrack.

 Never screw into the center of the channel.